isadora-rogieri/isadora-rogieri/README.md

 - 👋 Hi, I’m @isadora-rogieri  I'm 29 years old, I'm in career transition, starting a career in programming
 - 👀 I am interested in learning more and improving myself
-- 🌱 I’m currently learning development in JAVA, HTML, CSS, JS
+- 🌱 I’m currently learning development in JAVA, HTML, CSS, JS, React, TypeScript
 - 📫 How to reach me isaa.rogieri@gmail.com and https://www.linkedin.com/in/isadora-oliveira-rogieri-200b30163/

 <!---